CesiumGS/3d-tiles/README.md

 * `T4`: `[T0][T1][T4]`

 The positions and normals in a tile's content may also have tile-specific transformations applied to them _before_ the tile's `transform` (before indicates post-multiplying for affine transformations).
 Some examples are:
-* `b3dm` and `i3dm` tiles embed glTF, which defines its own node hierarchy, where each node has a transform.
-These are applied before `tile.transform`.
+* `b3dm` and `i3dm` tiles embed glTF, which defines its own node hierarchy and coordinate system. `tile.transform` is applied after these transforms are resolved.
+See (tile content coordinate systems)[#tile-content-coordinate-systems].
 * `i3dm`'s Feature Table defines per-instance position, normals, and scales.
 These are used to create per-instance 4x4 affine transform matrices that are applied to each instance before `tile.transform`.
 * Compressed attributes, such as `POSITION_QUANTIZED` in the Feature Tables for `i3dm`, `pnts`, and `vctr`, and `NORMAL_OCT16P` in `pnts` should be decompressed before any other transforms.